 There are tons of free resources online for getting started with meditation.
 Lifehacker has some helpful information, and the UCLA Mindfulness Awareness Research Center has a free meditation podcast with guided weekly meditations.
 I also like the Mindfulness-Based Stress Reduction Program, and some people have found apps like Headspace to be helpful.

 Okay, now I’d like to hear from you.
 Do you have a mindfulness and meditation practice?
 How has it helped you to become more resilient?
 What psychological and physiological changes have you noticed?
-Let us know in the comments section.
+Let me know in the comments section.